Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/tracking-file-system-operations-audit-logging.md

 </ul>
 {{site.data.alerts.end}}

-## How Audit Log Messages are Structured
-This section explains the differences between the levels of details that audit logging in syslog CSV and JSON and CloudWatch JSON formats provide.

 <a id="details-in-syslog-csv-format"></a>
-### Details Included in the Syslog CSV Format
+## Details Included in the Default Syslog CSV Format
-By default, Qumulo Core formats audit log messages in the syslog CSV format, prefaced by the date, time, and the name of the machine that issues the operation.
-The CSV format includes the following fields in the following order within the log message body.

 {{site.data.alerts.note}}
 <ul>
   <li>Because the user ID, path fields, and secondary path fields can contain characters that must be escaped (such as quotation marks and commas), you must enclose these fields in quotation marks.</li>